-The Mama Cocha centre, based in Los Organos, Piura, in Northern Peru, was built and opened in 2008 with the help of Copenhagen International School (CIS).
-It was originally a home for children with special needs living in vulnerable situations, but changed direction after it’s service users were successfully re-integrated back in to their family homes, in 2015.
+The original Mama Cocha centre was based in Los Organos, Piura, in Northern Peru, and was built and opened in 2008 with the help of Copenhagen International School (CIS).
+It was originally a home for children with learning difficulties and disabilities living in vulnerable situations, but changed direction after its service users were successfully re-integrated back into their family homes, in 2015.